 Meet your new best (productivity) friend – the productivity matrix!

-Productivity matrix is a simple, yet very powerful chart, which helps you organize your tasks and makes decision making super-easy.
+The productivity matrix is a simple, yet very powerful chart, which helps you organize your tasks and makes decision-making super-easy.

 It’s nothing else but a simple two-by-two table, leaving the four fields (or boxes) for you to fill out.

 In those 4 boxes, you group the tasks which are:

 To sum it up – all your tasks and anything (or everything) else you spend your time on are placed inside these four fields, based on their importance and urgency.

 There’s one catch, though – if you want to be truly productive, you need to know which fields to focus on, where you can “cut corners”, and what tasks you can completely ignore (without feeling any guilt!).